nitsanavni/nitsan-asks.github.io/_posts/2024-1-8-Capability-Traps.md

 The team is in a deeper trap.
 It's better to just continue doing it manually.

-# Example - Establish a Learning Practise
+# Example - Establish a Learning Practice

 Going even more meta.
 In the previous scenario we assume that the team has some mechanism in place for *learning new things*.